Leopoldo Fernández (Tres Patines): Biography

 Fernández's most successful series was La Tremenda Corte, launched in 1941.
 He created the character "Pototo", who appeared on television in El show de Pototo y Filomeno.
 When Fidel Castro came to power in 1959, Fernández was exiled to Miami where he continued performing in theaters, and where he died in 1985.

-He was survived by his children Miguel, Leopoldo 'Pucho' Fernandez, who also became a well known comedian, Lenia, Leopoldo 'Polito', Leonel, Leovardo, Leonora and Leonor.
+He was survived by his children Miguel, Leopoldo 'Pucho' Fernandez, who also became a well known comedian, Lenia, Leopoldo 'Polito', Leonel, Leovardo, Leonora, Leonardo and Leonor.